 CALL us today if you are thinking about selling or buying!
 Your referral is our best compliment!

-2014 has become another great year for the Walker Real Estate Group; as the #1 Sales Team on Singer Island, our goal is to provide our customers a true concierge experience in all their real estate transactions.
-Trust, integrity and knowledge of the market is our number one priority.
+2015 has become another great year for the Walker Real Estate Group with over $33 million in transactions booked to-date.
+As the #1 Sales Team on Singer Island, our goal is to provide our customers a true concierge experience in all their real estate transactions.
+Trust, integrity and knowledge of the market are our number one priority.

 For more information on specific condominium sales activity contact Jeannie at 561-889-6734 or email her at [email protected].